def-codes/the-better-thing/src/amd-loader/README.md

 today to use ECMAScript modules in the browser.
 (And in Node, though with notable incompatibilities.)

-Why invest energy in a userland module system, rather than exending?
+Why invest energy in a userland module system, rather than extending?

 ECMAScript modules, as currently specified (and maybe permanently), lack some of the extensibility that has long been achievable in userland module systems.
 For